A Storied History

 The Science Learning Building is four stories and 75,000 square feet, with 18 labs, seven new study areas, a solarium and a new Sodexo Simply to Go Café.

-Anheuser-Busch Hall, the first space on UMSL’s campus solely dedicated to business education, opened for classes on Monday.
+Anheuser-Busch Hall, the first space on UMSL’s campus solely dedicated to business education, opened for classes in August 2017.